advancedresearch/advancedresearch.github.io/blog/2017-10-30-evolutionary-algorithms-might-reduce-costs-of-fixing-climate-change.md

 Most land based life is importing a lot of their energy from the ocean.
 If we want to get close to the source of this energy, we need to go to the ocean.
-This is how we get rid of the energy bottleneck.
+This is how we get rid of the energy source bottleneck.

 ### 2) The material bottleneck